-You’ll also hear people talking about fast cards and slow cards, while this can make a difference with some cameras or file transfer speeds, The GoPro Hero 5 isn’t limited by the speed of the cards like you would think.
+You’ll also hear people talking about fast cards and slow cards, while this makes a difference with some cameras or file transfer speeds, The GoPro Hero5 isn’t limited by the speed of the cards like you would think.
 The reason is, GoPro’s bandwidth is not that fast.

 Why can’t we just use any memory card?

-The only reason I can think of is that there are some lower tier brands that just don’t match the quality control of the top tier brands like Sandisk, Lexar and Samsung.
-There are also counterfeit memory cards floating around Ebay and even Amazon you need to be careful of.
-Some older cards also seem to get really hot like an old Sandisk Ultra I was testing.
+But there are other reasons to avoid some memory cards.
+One is; some lower-tier brands just don’t match the quality control of the top-tier brands like Sandisk, Lexar, and Samsung.
+There are also counterfeit memory cards floating around eBay and even Amazon you need to be careful of.
+Some older cards also seem to get really hot, like an old Sandisk Ultra I was testing.

 Some cards also seem to produce more corrupt files.
 Perhaps the flash memory isn’t as stable.

 The GoPro Hero 5 Max Transfer Speeds

 The reason you don’t need the fastest memory card for the GoPro Hero 5, is the camera is limited to shooting a 60Mbit/s data rate, this is 7.5MB/s.
 USB transfer speeds from the GoPro seem to also bottleneck at around 7-12MB/s.

 The GoPro Hero6 on the other hand has a data rate of around 66Mbit/s and I’m seeing USB-C transfer speeds up to 60MB/s.
 Keep in my the difference between Mbit/s (megabits) and MB/s (Megabytes).

 See more about micro sd memory card in the GoPro Hero6.